CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

 can also be used in lieu of these passwords.
 You would specify the name of the cluster [e.g. `hippo`] as the value of the `--secret-from` variable.)

-With this in mind, create a standby cluster similar to this below:
+With this in mind, create a standby cluster.
+Below are examples that allow you to create a standby cluster using S3 and GCS.

+With S3:

 ```
 pgo create cluster hippo-standby --standby --pgbouncer --replica-count=2 \